PeterP22/PeterP22/README.md

-Welcome to my GitHub page.
 My name is Peter and I am passionate about leveraging cutting-edge technology to solve complex real-world problems.
 From competitive gaming to coding, I've always been driven by challenges and continuous learning.

 ## 🎯 Current Focus
 - Architecting AI solutions to curate and share valuable content on intriguing topics